kevinbungeneers/dotfiles/README.md

 # dotfiles
-This repository contains the configuration for `$HOME`, as well as some other things to fine-tune my macOS experience.
+This repository contains the configuration for `$HOME` as well as some other things to fine-tune my macOS experience.
 Most of it is managed with [nix](https://nixos.org/) and [home-manager](https://github.com/nix-community/home-manager).

 ## Prerequisites